RohitKotiveetil/UnrealEngine--DDSBasic/README.md

 Preview Video: https://www.youtube.com/watch?v=SY_14qyeYeQ

-This project is licensed under the Unreal Engine 4 EULA.
+(Content in this project may only be used in Unreal Engine projects as per the Unreal Engine 4 EULA)